roothun7er/CTF-Writeups/DBH-qualifiers-2023/stego/audio/README.md

 **Hinweis:** Flag entspricht nicht dem klassischen DBH{}-Format
 ```

-Copy the flag and past it in a file with the following command:
+Copy the flag and `echo` it in a file `flag.txt` with the following command:
 ```bash
 echo "DBH{DBH-LIEBE-AUDIOS!}" > flag.txt
 ```